kubewarden/community/general-technical-questions.md

     The Kubewarden API server has no specific compatibility requirements.
     Features that depend on a particular Kubernetes version are automatically disabled at runtime if the cluster does not meet the required version.
+    Policies that depend on a specific Kubernetes API version (e.g: [deprecated-api-versions-policy](https://github.com/kubewarden/deprecated-api-versions-policy)) declare it as such.

   - Describe versioning of any new or changed APIs, including how breaking changes are handled

     The project follows [semantic versioning](https://semver.org/) for its releases; additional details are provided in the following question.
     For CRDs, the stable version in use is `v1`.
 In line with Kubernetes conventions, breaking changes to the API trigger a new version, whereas non-breaking enhancements are introduced within the existing version.
     CRDs may also be released as alpha or beta versions before reaching stability.
-    Alpha versions (`v1alphaX`) are considered experimental and may undergo significant changes or be removed entirely.
+    Alpha versions (`v1alphaX`) are experimental and may undergo significant changes or be removed entirely.
     Beta versions (`v1betaX`) are more stable, with fewer breaking changes expected, but are still subject to refinement before becoming stable.

   - Describe the project’s release processes, including major, minor and patch releases.

     The main components of the Kubewarden project—`kubewarden-controller`, `policy-server`, `kwctl`, and `audit-scanner`—are always released together, ensuring their major and minor versions remain synchronized.
     However, the patch version for each component can be incremented independently as needed.
-The combination of the major and minor version is considered the Kubewarden "stack" version and is used for the `appVersion` field in the released Helm chart.
+The combination of the major and minor version is the Kubewarden "stack" version and used for the `appVersion` field in the released Helm chart.
-    For each release, the team determines whether the included features and changes necessitate a major or minor version bump and tags the components accordingly.
+    For each release, the team determines whether the included features and changes are a major or minor version bump and tag the components accordingly.
-    The Helm chart's `version` field does not follow the same numbering as the `appVersion`.
+    The Helm chart's `version` field doesn't follow the same numbering as the `appVersion`.
     These are independent because the Helm chart version can change due to modifications in the chart itself, without corresponding changes in the Kubewarden components.
     Whenever a major or minor version bump occurs in the `appVersion`, an equivalent version bump is also performed in the Helm chart's `version` field.
     This is documented in our docs in the [upgrade path documentation](https://docs.kubewarden.io/reference/upgrade-path).
-    The release process documentation can be found at [this location](https://github.com/kubewarden/helm-charts/blob/main/CONTRIBUTING.md).
+    The release process documentation is at [this location](https://github.com/kubewarden/helm-charts/blob/main/CONTRIBUTING.md).

     Kubewarden policies follow their own independent lifecycle.
-    Their versioning progresses at a pace specific to each policy and is determined on a per-policy basis depending on the changes introduced in each release.
+    Their versioning progresses at a pace specific to each policy and determined on a per-policy basis depending on changes introduced in each release.

 ### Installation